 - The last quadrant is the worst, when you neither care personally nor challenge directly.
 These leaders stay silent because they are worried not about the employee, but about themselves.
 Scott calls this manipulative insincerity and it does not build trust between the employee and leader.
 Colin Powell said leadership is sometimes about being willing to piss people off.
 If you really care personally about people you need to help them with direct, honest feedback.

 I spoke with a successful business leader recently who hired a consultant to help her grow her business.
 “He was a real jerk,” she explained, and made her cry after many of their early meetings.
 But he also challenged her directly where others did not, and because of his pushing, her business took off.
 One paradox about being a good boss is that most people prefer the challenging jerk (obnoxious aggression) to the boss whose “niceness” gets in the way of candor (ruinous empathy).

-Scott recommends that when you need to give negative feedback to name the action or result that was undesired rather than attack the person.
+Scott recommends that when a leader needs to give negative feedback to an employee they should the action or result that was undesired rather than attack the person.
 Employees are not bad, it is their actions that may need to be adjusted.
 Scott points to Steve Jobs at Apple who was famous for telling people, “your work is shit.”
 He always discussed the work, not the person.
 Jobs says, “You need to do that in a way that does not call into question your confidence in their abilities but leaves not too much room for interpretation . . . and that’s a hard thing to do.”